 We must receive so that we can give.
 Give to ourselves and give to others.

 Life is incomplete if we only receive or if we only give.
 Lacking either one can be fatal.
 We could be physically dead or dead inside.
 Thankfully, there is a way out.

-Maybe you’re stuck like I am.
-Maybe you don’t know what to give or who to give to.
+Maybe you’re stuck like I am and don’t know what to give or who to give to.
 Maybe you think that you don’t even have enough for yourself.

-Here’s to spreading abundance.
-Here’s to being surprised with how much we really have.
+Here’s to spreading abundance and being surprised with how much we really have.
 Here’s to us growing rich in giving.

 Where will you start with giving?
 What is most exciting about that for you?
 Let me know in the comments section below.
 I welcome hearing from some very generous people.

 Thank you for reading.
 Here is what else you can do: